TLALOC Vase

 Assia Quétin 1996

-* Tlaloc is the nickname of Assia Quétin and was a rain or weather god among the Aztecs.
-He was also known as Nuhualpilli in the Nahuatl language of the Aztecs and Totonaks and was one of the oldest and most important deities of pre-Columbian Mesoamerica
+* Tlaloc is Assia Quétin's nickname and was a rain or weather god among the Aztecs.
+He was also known as Nuhualpilli in the Nahuatl language of the Aztecs and Totonacs and was one of the oldest and most important deities in pre-Columbian Mesoamerica.

 16,90 €

-The window vase TLALOC with 7 compartments.
-It is attached to a window with the supplied suction cups or to a wall with nails.
-This object is lightness, surprise, flexibility and transparency.
+The TLALOC window vase with 7 compartments.
+It can be attached to a window using the suction cups provided or to a wall using nails.
+This object embodies lightness, surprise, flexibility, and transparency.
 A vase with a view.
 Designed by Assia Quétin for Pa Design, Paris.

 Edition PA Design